deven740/python_projects/README.md

 ---

 ### Hi there, I'm Deven.
-This repository contains all the Machine Learning Case Studies I have solved.
+This repository contains all the Python Projects I have created.

 ---